supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/intro.md

 ## What is Supaglue?

 Supaglue is a developer platform for integrating your application with your customer's Salesforce instance.
 It lets you authenticate with Salesforce, define integrations with code to sync SFDC sObjects, and expose customer-facing UI components in your application.
 Supaglue takes care of execution, fault-tolerance, and communicating with customer's Salesforce.
-Supaglue is open source and can be self-hosted.
+Supaglue is open source and can be self-hosted to run alongside your stack.

-import ThemedImage from '@theme/ThemedImage';

-<ThemedImage
-  alt="Intro Diagram"
-  sources={{
-    light: ('/img/intro_diagram_light.png'),
-    dark: ('/img/intro_diagram_dark.png'),
-  }}
-/>

 :::caution